iamFIREcracker/ap/README.md

 specify:

 - the person this OOO entry refers to
-- the date (YYYY-MM-DD) the person won't be up for working
+- the date(s) (YYYY-MM-DD) the person won't be up for working
+  - Single date entries: `YYYY-MM-DD`, e.g. `2022-07-04`
+  - Date ranges: `YYYY-MM-DD..YYYY-MM-DD`, e.g. `2022-07-04..2022-07-06`

+### Affinity

+    affinity user-01 100 act-01
+    affinity user-02 50 act-01 act-03

+Affinity entries are prefixed with the 'affinity' keyword, and they specify:

+- the person we are defining a affinity record for
+- how productive they are i.e. a real number in the range `[0, 1]`
+- the activity or list of activities this productivity coefficient applies to

 # TODO